 Langley’s Brinkworth Dungeon Haunted House at Halloween

-Another thing that makes Brinkworth Dungeon unique is the fact that most of its contents are handmade.
-That includes the wax-museum-quality Chucky Doll, Frankenstein, Gremlin, Elvira and pretty much everything you see – very little is commercially-made or pre-purchased even closely as-is.
+Another thing that makes Brinkworth Dungeon unique is the fact that most of its contents are custom made.
+That includes the wax-museum-quality Chucky Doll, Frankenstein, Elvira and many of the other elements.
+In 2020, the horse skeletons in the front yard were not hand-made, but the stage coach is.
+Other than that, only a small portion of what you’ll see is commercially-made or pre-purchased even closely as-is.
 It’s impressive!

 Dates and Hours of Operation

-Brinkworth Dungeon operates in 2020 from Friday, October 17th, until Saturday, October 31st.
+Brinkworth Dungeon operated in 2020 from Friday, October 17th, until Saturday, October 31st.

 As it did the year before, in 2019 Brinkworth Dungeon offered two versions of its haunted attraction.
 “Nights for the Squeamish” were suitable for people of all ages.
 “Trapped and Terrified Nights”, however, were more hard core and took place after the regular “Nights for the Squeamish” sessions.
 If you like serious haunted houses and being freaked out, you would have liked this later version.